johngeorgewright/vim-config/README.md

 - [Surround](https://github.com/tpope/vim-surround)
 - [tComment](https://github.com/vim-scripts/tComment)
 - [TypeScript](https://github.com/leafgarland/typescript-vim)

+### JSLint.vim

+To use this plugin you may need to install a JavaScript engine if you haven't already got one.
+I'd recommend node.js, otherewise there's spidermonkey or rhino.

 I like some of your configuration, but I want some of my own too
 ----------------------------------------------------------------